b06901089/R11921098_THESIS/README.md

 ---

 We are going to create two virtual environments.
-Feel free to use your own environments.
+Feel free to use your own environments for the first one.
-It will be fine as long as YOLOv5 is working.
+It will be fine as long as YOLOv5 and FFmpeg is working.

 ```
 conda create --name python3.8 python=3.8